 Full Course Kayaks or Surf Skis

-Full Course team must bring their own kayaks or skis.
+Full Course teams not racing the National A1 Series and racing with a support crew must bring their own kayaks or skis.
 In general, kayaks and skis have advantages and disadvantages.
 Ensure you consider the paddling ability of each team member and practice in your boat prior to the event.

 SEA KAYAKS are generally more stable, warmer and more comfortable.
 Mandatory gear can be easily stowed.
 These are big factors to think about in an adventure race.
 Remember you will be paddling your craft in the middle of the night in possibly cold and rough conditions when you are close to exhaustion.